beling/bsuccinct-rs/ph/README.md

 // subset.insert(&"zeta"); // may either panic or insert any item into subset
 ```

-Above `Subset` is an example of an *updated retrieval data structure* with a 1-bit payload.
+Above `Subset` is an example of an *updatable retrieval data structure* with a 1-bit payload.
 It can be generalized by replacing the bitmap with a vector of other payload.